 Coding didn’t suit me.
 I signed up as others did at the time without understanding the field.

 So, for me personally, it wasn’t the smartest move but it opened others opportunities later.
 I landed many contracts because I know how to write code and run simulations.
-Most other English majors could write (way better than me) but had limited technical skills.

 Since then I’ve lived in the UK, US, Amsterdam and China, so it’s worked out quite well.
 I have some concerns for ‘old school’ writers who don’t always see the shape of things to come.
 You need to keep moving forward in this industry or risk getting left behind.

 India has an advantage as its education system values/prioritizes maths, while most all young Indians speak English.
 So, it’s a terrific combination.
 China, in contrast, lacks these language skills.
 So, the focus there is on development.